 It was naive of me back then to think our avenue to health and well-being would go through the healthcare provider, the epitome of an institution.
 Healthcare “fixes” us after-the-fact.
 They make little if any effort to make sure we don’t get to the point of needing to be fixed in the first place.

 Melvin focuses not just on “fixing things” but rather helping us realize our lives should be built on self-efficacy and utilizing the resources around us, especially in our communities.
 It gives us optimism that there is hope looking at our future differently.
-And maybe most of all, Melvin not only helps us shore up our weaknesses, it helps build on our strengths to enhance our ability to make an impact in this world.
+Melvin is so much more than a bot though.
+Maybe most of all, Melvin not only helps us shore up our weaknesses, it helps build on our strengths to enhance our ability to make an impact in our world.